Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ---
 title: "ML Interview 2.0: Research Engineering and Scary Rounds"
-date: 2025-12-22
+date: 2025-12-23
 math: true
 categories: ["career", "machine learning", "interview"]
 toc: true
 ---

+# Why Do You Wanna Leave?
+Okay, before we talk about interviews, ask yourself (and every recruiter and hiring manager will ask you): why do you want to leave?

+Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive enough to ever take on one.
+If you're already in a rare position to lead high-impact projects, you'll likely find yourself in a worse situation at the new company.

+In hindsight, I was lucky to take on a high-visibility, top-down project shortly after joining Pinterest.
+I won't expect such luck at a future company.
+Only a few companies can offer sufficient upside for leaving:

+- Pay: higher level and/or 30%+ higher compensation
+- Domain: the field and tech stacks are future-oriented
+  - Type 1: applied AI engineering at a frontier lab
+  - Type 2: foundation ranking models at one of the few companies that need and can afford to train them
+- WLB: 55–65 hrs/week is OK, but 80+ hrs/week is too much
+- Stability: hopefully the company will still exist in 3–4 years

+Think clearly about your goals before interviewing.
+To prepare well to land a worthwhile offer in this market, you inevitably lose some productivity at work.
+Only interview when there's an undeniable upside.
+And once you start, commit to finishing within 2 months with full determination.
+Otherwise, it may be much better to stay put.

 # Recap: "Standard" MLE Interviews

-In 2025, most FAANG or similar companies still have the same rounds of MLE interviews, most typically coding, ML system design, ML fundamentals, and behavior.
+Now, onto interview prep.
+In 2025, most FAANG and similar companies still have the same rounds of MLE interviews, typically coding, ML system design, ML fundamentals, and behavior.
 Some companies have made slight changes.
-For instance, Meta added an OA round even for senior candidates as well as an AI-assisted coding round.
-Companies like Google, LinkedIn, and many startups (e.g., xAI, Perplexity) now conduct in-person onsite interviews.
-I wrote about how to prepare for "standard" ML interviews in my 2024 {{< backlink "mle_interviews" "blogpost" >}} --- below is a recap.
+For instance, Meta added an OA round for most candidates as well as AI-assisted coding.
+Companies like Google, LinkedIn, and many startups (e.g., xAI, Perplexity) now conduct in-person onsite.
+I wrote about how to prepare for "standard" ML interviews in my 2024 {{< backlink "mle_interviews" "blogpost" >}} --- see a recap below.

 1. **Coding**: Medium–to-Hard LC problems, object-oriented programming (often multi-level CodeSignal), and ML coding (e.g., debugging or building and training a PyTorch/NumPy model)
 2. **ML system design**: design a {ranking, query understanding, content understanding, NLP, trust & safety} ML system, focusing on data, features, labels, and model architectures